Can WD 40 Remove Stains from Wood Furniture?

 What is WD 40

-Is it toxic or dangerous to humans?
+Is WD-40 toxic or dangerous to humans?

 Is WD 40 flammable?

 Yes and No. As you may have noticed, the composition or constituents of WD 40 are volatile.
 This means that they are not flammable.
-However, when WD 40 is in its spray form, it can be quite hazardous as it is flammable and has been the cause of several fire accidents worldwide.
+However, when WD-40 is in its spray form, it can be quite hazardous as it is flammable and has been the cause of several fire accidents worldwide.

 How to use WD 40 to remove rust?